How the Health Care Law Benefits You

 - Smarter Care.
 The Health care law focuses on driving a smarter health care system focused on the quality, not quantity of care.
 More than 360 organizations are participating in one of Medicare’s Accountable Care Organization programs across the country, which encourage quality and care coordination through the use of health information technology.
 Together, these initiatives are improving primary care for nearly 5.3 million people with Medicare and are expected to save up to $940 million in the first four years.

 - Free Preventive Services.
 The health care law requires most insurance plans to cover recommended preventive care without cost-sharing.
-Already, 71 million Americans with private health insurance have gained preventive service coverage without cost-sharing, including nearly 27 million women.
+Already, 76 million Americans with private health insurance have gained preventive service coverage without cost-sharing, including nearly 30 million women and over 18 million children.
 In 2013 alone, an estimated 37.2 million people with Medicare received one or more preventive services with no cost-sharing, including those who took advantage of the new Annual Wellness Visit.

 - Comprehensive Coverage.
 Beginning in 2014, the Affordable Care Act requires most health plans in the individual and small group markets to cover ten essential health benefit categories, to include hospitalization, prescription drugs, maternity and newborn care, and mental health and substance use disorder services.
 In the individual market alone, 8.7 million Americans will gain maternity coverage because of the health care law.
 And the Affordable Care Act expands mental health and substance use disorder benefits and federal parity protections for 62 million Americans.